This site is for you if you:

 - What causes OCD?

-- Can stress cause OCD?
+- Is OCD inherited?
+Can stress cause OCD?

 - Why can’t a person just stop their OCD?